mariatirindelli/shortest_path/README.md

-The network edges have to be contained in the data/network.csv file The transition times between lines have to be contained in the data/transition_time.csv file
+The network edges have to be contained in the data/network.csv file The transition times between lines have to be contained in the data/transition_time.csv file The script generates a new file in data/expanded_network.csv containing the edges for the expanded network

 An example network.csv and transition_time.csv are contained in the data folder.
 The script can be launched on the example as: